 First things first: you need to clearly define what your device is and what it does.
 This section sets the stage for the entire evaluation.
 Go beyond a simple product description and provide a comprehensive overview, including all models, sizes, and configurations.
 Who is the intended patient population?
 What is the clinical application?
 Be as specific as possible.
 For example, instead of saying “a surgical tool,” describe it as “a sterile, single-use, handheld electrocautery device for coagulating tissue in abdominal surgeries.”
 This detailed description is the foundation upon which all subsequent risk assessments are built, as it defines the context of use.

-Assess Your Materials and Manufacturing Process
+Analyze Your Materials and Manufacturing

 Here’s where you get into the nitty-gritty of your device’s composition.
 You need to list every single material that comes into contact—directly or indirectly—with the patient.
 This includes everything from the main components to colorants, adhesives, and processing aids.
 You’ll also need to document your suppliers for each material.
 Just as important is the manufacturing process itself.
 Steps like molding, cleaning, packaging, and sterilization can all impact biocompatibility.
 A full material characterization provides the chemical information needed to start identifying potential hazards and planning your evaluation strategy.

-Classify Patient Contact Type and Duration
+Define Patient Contact Type and Duration

 Not all medical devices interact with the body in the same way, and your BEP must reflect this.
 The next step is to classify your device based on the nature and duration of its contact with the patient.
 Does it touch intact skin, or is it an implant that resides in the body for years?
 The FDA provides clear guidance on the biological evaluation of medical devices based on categories outlined in ISO 10993-1.
 Properly classifying your device is crucial because it directly determines which biological endpoints you need to evaluate and what kind of testing will be required.